 It’s A run woman show

 ENDURE is an outdoor immersive theatre performance roving through NYC’s iconic Central Park.
-The story follows a woman running her first marathon after the devastation of depression and divorce.
+The story follows a woman running her first marathon—and the life events that inspired her to run.

 A story of starting over and what it takes to make it to the finish line.